alisw/alisw.github.io/infrastructure-machines.markdown

 ## Master backups

-Backup of the Mesos Master is done via CERN TSM.
+Backup of the Consul server is done via CERN TSM.
 This needs to be renewed regularly and CERN IT will ping by email about it.
 Agents are not backed up.